 Bottom line: sync apps will change the way you do bookkeeping and view your business

 In our experience, we often see business owners end up falling behind on their books after realizing how grueling it is to do manual bookkeeping.

 This is a massive risk to the business you've built.
-Not can you run into issues with taxing authorities, but you're setting your business up to run on "blind financials."
+Not only can you run into issues with taxing authorities, but you're setting your business up to run on "blind financials."

-When you're just looking at the amount posted to your bank account, you're missing out on a slew of other expenses, which can cause cashflow issues.
+When you're just looking at the amount posted to your bank account, you're missing out on a whole slew of other expenses, which can cause cashflow issues.

-For busy eCommerce store owners, an easy way to bypass this to automate their bookkeeping process by using a sync app.
+For busy eCommerce store owners, an easy way to bypass this is to automate their bookkeeping process by using a sync app.